From Meghalaya to Patna: A visual journey across three state borders amid a pandemic

 He takes out the draft of the translation of Amitabh’s Hindi poem.

 “Corona is deadly, but not a bloodthirsty oppressor.
 The poor thing does not even know that it can kill.
 It spreads but does not know how to murder like a lynch mob.
 It is not like the Home Minister.
 Not like the Delhi Police.
-Not like Ranjan Gogoi.
+Not like Rajan Gogoi.
 It has no philosophy like the RSS.
 It’s life merely of 14 days.
 Best of all, it does not differentiate between a Hindu and a Muslim.
 If someone wishes, even the poor can be saved from it.”

 They hold hands and all he can think of is whether his mother has sanitised her hands.
 She looks at him sadly.